microsoft/FluidFramework/docs/content/docs/start/tree-start.md

 ```

 After creating a `SharedTree`, you need to create a `TreeView`.
-A `TreeView` provides the interface for reading and editing data on the `SharedTree`.
+A `TreeView` provides the interface for reading and editing data on the `SharedTree` using a particular schema.
 This is done by calling `viewWith` on the `SharedTree` with your tree configuration.

 ```